 Benefits Provided: The OPEB Plan provides healthcare and insurance benefits to all permanent full-time employees and eligible part-time employees who retire directly from the District.
 The District provides benefits through the Association of California Water Agencies.
 Eligible employees' surviving spouses are also eligible for benefits.
 For employees hired before November 15, 2006, the District pays 100% of the health insurance premium for employees and their eligible spouses and dependents.
 Employees hired after November 15, 2006 must have provided a minimum of five years of service to be eligible for benefits.
 The District pays a portion of the husband and wife medical insurance premium rate for employees who have completed five or more years of service.
-The District pays 25% of the husband and wife medical insurance premium rate for retirees who have five to ten years of service completed.
-The District pays an additional 2.5% of the husband and wife medical insurance premium rate for each additional year of service over ten years, up to a maximum of 50% for twenty or more years of service.
+The District pays 25% of the husband and wife medical insurance premium rate for each additional 2.5% of the husband and wife medical insurance premium rate for each additional year of service over ten years, up to a maximum of 50% for twenty or more years of service.
 Retirees must enroll in Medicare Parts A, Part B, and Part D when they are eligible for Medicare and must pay all Medicare Premiums at their own costs to be eligible for benefits.